Northshore Debate Series 2

 Glenbrook North- he/him

-7.Plans: If you say you fiat deficit spending in CX, you don't get to say PTIV on T taxes.
-If you say normal means is probably deficit spending but it could be taxes, you get to say PTIV but you also risk the neg winning you are taxes for a DA or CP.
-Fiat is limited to the text of what you have in the plan.
-Implementation specification beyond the text requires evidence and can be contested by the neg.
+7.Plans: If you say the plan fiats something in CX, you don't get to say PTIV means something else on T. So for example, if you say "remove judicial exceptions" means the courts, you don't get to say you're not the courts on T. If you say normal means is probably the courts but you're not fiating that, you get to say PTIV but you also risk the neg winning you are Congress for a DA or CP.

 yes email chain clairedb8@gmail.com